Pylons/pyramid_blogr/docs/basic_models.rst

 data.

-The ``alchemy`` scaffold in Pyramid provides an example model class ``MyModel`` that we don't need, so first we need to remove it.
+The ``alchemy`` scaffold in Pyramid provides an example model class ``MyModel`` that we don't need, so first we need to remove it (also the Index instance).

 In real life applications, data models tend to grow over time and contain lots of additional methods.
 Instead of keeping all of our models in a single file,